 Is React capable of developing mobile applications?
 Not really.
 Facebook created React, or ReactJS, mainly for web application development.
 However, if you enjoy React’s environment and would like to develop a mobile application with a similar framework, consider React Native.
 It’s the right technology for your goals.

 Facebook built React Native specifically for mobile app creation.
 Developers can perform cross-platform development through React Native’s framework without sacrificing their mobile application’s speed and appearance.
 In fact, with React Native, a mobile application’s look and feel is as native as it gets.
 This means you can write code once, execute your code for both iOS or Android devices, and users from both sides won’t have a difficult time accessing and experiencing your product in the way you intended.

-Our outsourcing services include software development in multiple languages and frameworks, including ReactJS, Python, .NET, and C#.
+Our outsourcing services include software development in multiple languages and libraries, including ReactJS, Python, .NET, and C#.
 You can also expect services involving data entry, technical support, 3D art creation, and so many more.